Get Your Premium Membership

 I sit below the pines

-to evade the busy strip.
+To evade the busy street.

 The yard and the distant billowing trees

-Provide me a better sense of security
+Ensure me a better sense of security

-From the industrial life
+From the industrious life

-That surrounds the house in its entirety.
+That surrounds the house entirely.

 The birds and the bees

-have their daily routine
+Have their daily routine

 Maybe they might remember me

-At seven o' clock in the evening.
+At seven o' clock every evening.

-The lazy Sundays and wispy nights
+For lazy Sundays and wispy nights

 Make for a beautiful sight.